-Creditors recognised by the court have to form the creditors' committee.
-Creditors included in this committee in terms of the bankruptcy procedure have the power to:
+Creditors recognised by the court must form the creditors' committee.
+Creditors included in this committee in terms of the liquidation procedure have the power to:

-- apply to the court to initiate the bankruptcy procedure;
+- apply to the court to initiate the liquidation procedure;

 - stipulate additional requirements for bankruptcy manager candidates;